Vittor-Javidan/EarthLog/docs/Tests/Inputs/GPSInput.md

 - Does acquire GPS data automatic when entering sample screen only?
   - project GPS cannot be triggered
   - Widget GPS cannot be triggered

+- Does Reference coordinate updates in real time?
+- Is Reference distance green when bellow 30 metter?
+- Is Reference distance yellow when bellow 100 metter?
+- Is Reference ddistance red when above 100 metters?